radius-project/design-notes/tools/2024-06-gitops-feature-spec.md

 N/A

 ## Notes

+### July 16, 2024
+- DONE: address some nit comments regarding accuracy of the scenarios with regards to the role of Flux/GitOps in deployments.
+- TODO: drill deeper into Scenario 3 to specify whether we should support "patching the inputs" or "patching the outputs"

 ### July 9, 2024
 - DONE: More specifics on the value of GitOps as well as limitations to Kubernetes